simwrapper/simwrapper.github.io/docs/aftersim-intro.md

    - `chmod +x mini-file-server-mac` to make it executable
 3. Move it to the folder you want to serve, and you can now double-click to start the server
 4. Test that it's working by running the server and browsing to <http://localhost:8000>.
 If you see a file listing, then it is working! 🎉 🎉

-### Viewing files stored on public-svn and other internet locations

-The main aftersim site can be used to view all project folders on the VSP public-svn server.
-If you have write access to public-svn, you can create your own project folders there for your simulations, too.

-To set up aftersim for other storage locations, you need to fork aftersim and set up your own instance, pointing to a storage location somewhere.
-This is what we did for the AVÖV project, for example.
-Billy can probably help you get this set up.

 ## 2. Visualizations and their YAML files